 It was worth it!
 Every day at work, I make sure that my decision was a perfect idea.
 I develop in the field of interest, do what I like, and learn new topics is a pleasure for me.
 Besides, I have the opportunity to work on my interpersonal skills.

 I'll give you a few more tips that I would like to hear a year ago:

-- 1. Product design is not only about designing nice screens.
-It consists of the entire design process - research, understanding the topic, collecting requirements - these are the essential points without which you won't create a useful product.
+- Product design is not only about designing nice screens.
+It consists of the entire design process - research, understanding the topic, and collecting requirements.
+These are the essential points without which you won't create a useful product.

-- 2. Don't spend a lot of time selecting an interface design tool.
-During your path as a Designer, you will see that you will only need paper and a pencil in many cases. :)
+- Don't spend too much time selecting an interface design tool.
+During your path as a Designer, you will recognize that, in many cases, you will only need a sheet of paper and a pencil. 🗒️

-- 4. Don't worry that you don't know everything.
+- Don't worry about not knowing everything.
 Work is continuous learning.
-You must want to deepen your knowledge.
+It's good you want to deepen your knowledge!

-- 5. And the most crucial piece of advice.
-There will be times when it will overwhelm you, and you will doubt if you want to do it or you will have enough.
-Don't break down.
-Take a day off, and come back with new energy.
+- And the most crucial piece of advice: There will be overwhelming moments.
+Times when you will doubt yourself.
+Projects when you will feel like you have not done enough.
+Don't let anything break you.
+Should you need it, take a day off, and come back with new energy.

-Finally, I would like to mention the whole Untitled Kingdom family.
-From the beginning, I met the warmth and openness of every person.
-The incredible reception allowed me to quickly forget about the stress of my first job as a product designer.
-At this point, I would also like to thank Greg, who helped me with my first steps at Untitled Kingdom.
+I would like to thank Greg, who helped me with my first steps at Untitled Kingdom.
 The tremendous amount of knowledge and guidance that he gives me all the time is invaluable!